Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Ultrascale+/DFX/Abstract_Shell_Per_SLR_Compilation/Readme.md

  ### Placement of Static Region
  In addition to SLR crossing registers, if your static region has more logic, it is recommended to floorplan them too.
 In this tutorial, we only have a clocking wizard IP and 3 reset blocks.
 Since the logic is very minimal, we are not adding new pblock for base static region.
 Otherwise, it is recommended to also control the static region placement with additional pblock constraints.

+### USER_SLL_REG constraint on SLR crossing registers

+ USER_SLL_REG is a soft constraint to guide the placer to keep SLR crossing registers in the LAGUNA site.
+Please refer [UG949: Ultrasfast Design Methodology Guide](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2021_1/ug949-vivado-design-methodology.pdf) Page 288.
+We have enabled USER_SLL_REG on most of the SLR crossing registers.
+Please refer misc.xdc in the constraints folder to see the constraint.
+However, Please note that we have disabled USER_SLL_REG on some SLR crossing registers away from the clock root ( clock root is at the center of device for clock driving SLR crossing registers).
+This is to avoid hold violation which can happen  from LAGUNA TXRREG -> LAGUNA RXREG sites (dedicated SLL nodes) when they are far away from CLOCK ROOT.
+Ideally you should try to keep both ends of SLR crossing registers on LAGUNA site.
+However, if you observe hold violations at the edge of the device, offload one end of the pipeline to adjacent CLB column of LAGUNA site so that router can fix hold violation with deroutes.

 ## Implementation

 Once floorplanning is done, implement the design.
 Given below shows the device view after the implementation.

 <p align="center">
   <img src="./images/device_view_initial_implementation.png?raw=true" alt="device_view_initial_implementation"/>
 </p>

 ## Abstract Shell Creation
 Once initial implementation is complete, create an abstract shell for each reconfigurable partition using write_abstract_shell command.